 Make your life interesting to you.
+Experiment!

 I am a human creating a happy life.
 I do this by engaging in little experiments follow my intuition and feel alive.

 I am in my biggest experiment yet: living without depression.
-It feels weird because for so long, depression made me feel like nothing interested me or could be enjoyed.
+It feels strange because for so long, depression made me feel like nothing interested me or could be enjoyed.
 Now I feel like I have a decade's backlog of things that are exciting and worth pursuing!

 I created Experiments in Vitality to inspire others to experiment and share their adventures.
 May we empower each other to live creatively and courageously!